vidyar/shippabledocs1/sources/samples/Nodejs.rst

 **version numbers :** 0.10 is used.

-**after_script:** Specify the command to run the test and coverage and save the results in their respective shippable folders.
-If you have not created the folders, then you can create it using the before_script key.
+**after_script:** Specify the command to run tests and code coverage and save the results in their respective shippable folders.
+If you have not created the folders, you can create them using the before_script key.

-**Notification alerts:**  Email notifications are added to get the alerts about the build status.
+**Notification alerts:**  Email notifications are added to get alerts about the build status.

 Here is the complete yml file for Node.js-buildsample.